Three tips for creating a genuine and impactful Pride Month campaign

 - Does this campaign align with who we are and what we do as a brand?

 - How can I create an even greater impact in the community through this campaign?

-Keeping these three questions in mind will help you to develop an impactful yet genuine Pride month campaign.
+Keeping these three questions in mind will help you to develop an impactful yet genuine Pride month marketing campaign.
 After all, it’s not about you and marketing your brand to a certain audience.
-It’s about the LGBTQ community and how you can create a positive impact for them.
+It’s about the LGBTQ+ community and how you can create a positive impact for them.

-To learn more strong social media strategies, read our whitepaper: Social Media Pocket Guide.
+To learn more strong social media strategies, read our whitepaper, The Social Media Pocket Guide.